 Jennifer the Darach.
 Subverted in that she is using Glamour to conceal her disfiguring injuries and be super-seductive.

-Also, like many other shows, Teen Wolf wasn't very well known during its first season and mostly gained its popular fanbase during the second, so most of the popular fanfiction pieces were written in the 10 month hiatus between Season 2 and 3 and therefore accidentally or on purpose ignore Season 3.
+Some fans like to forget that Season 3 and everything after it ever happened, since that means that Jackson, Erica, and Boyd are either dead or forever in London.
+Add that to the general divisiveness that is Season 3 and some of its characters (the twins Aiden and Ethan, Deucalion, Jennifer, Malia) or some plot conclusions about Corain general, Derek (and Cora) leaving, Allissac, among other minor ones, and you get a popular point of Fanon Discontinuity.
+Also, like many other shows, Teen Wolf wasn't very well known during its first season and mostly gained its popular fanbase during the second, so most of the popular fanfiction pieces were written in the ten month hiatus between Season 2 and 3 and therefore accidentally or on purpose ignore Season 3.

 Given his ego, Jackson would probably be gratified to know that it took two guys to replace him.
 His girlfriend and best friend respectively split a pair of identical twins between them after Jackson left Beacon Hills.

 Back in Season 1, Derek was furious about Scott howling through the school PA system, late at night, in an effort to attract the Alpha, because he was worried it would "attract the entire state to the school?!".
 Since then, werewolves and Kanima have fought inside the building (often during the school day!), teachers have disappeared, murders have been attempted, and the locker room has been trashed multiple times.
 It almost never provokes a prompt response from anybody, even during the daytime when the building is filled with students and faculty!

 Though makeup (and the lack thereof) does a pretty good job making her appear less pretty than some of her classmates, there isn't much to be done to hide her more. . . obviousassets.